skytable/docs/docs/Protocols/terrapipe.md

 Both these packets have two frames:

+* Lines 1 and 2 (Metaframe):
-* The first line (before the first CRLF) in any of these packets is called the metaframe - this contains query/response metadata such as the action type and content length
+    - The first line (before the first LF) in any of these packets is called the _metaline_ - this contains query/response metadata such as the action type and content length.
+    - The second line (before the second LF) is also a part of the metaframe, and it is called the _metalayout_
-* The second line and the subsequent lines are collectively called the dataframe
+* Line 3 and the subsequent lines are collectively called the dataframe
-* Each chunk of bytes following the metaframe is terminated with `\r\n` i.e with CRLF
+* Each chunk of bytes following the metaframe is terminated with `\n` i.e with LF

 ## Supported actions